-We live in a world where communications are transferred around the world in sub-second times thanks to services like Twitter, Facebook and WhatsApp.
-Thanks to Facebook, LinkedIn and other people hubs we are closer connected and thanks to all of this high-speed communication and information transfer, we discover news and new information faster than ever before.
+We live in a world where our communications are sent around the world in sub-second times thanks to services like Twitter, Facebook and WhatsApp.
+Thanks to Facebook, LinkedIn and other people hubs we are closer connected to those around us without geographic discrimination and thanks to all of this high-speed communication and information transfer, we discover news and new information faster than ever before.

 Taking all of this into consideration, why is it, that we are still in a world where one country takes the glut of the new technology releases without them officially seeing the streets of foreign lands only assisting to line the pockets of the lucky few who are able to import and export these technologies and sell them in the foreign lands via channels like eBay at exorbitant prices.